-A page may be selected for removal when visiting the page, or from a list of search results presented from a search at Google or through a Google toolbar.
+A page may be selected for removal when visiting the page or from a list of search results presented from Google or through a Google toolbar.

-Upon making a removal selection, the person using this feature could make a choice amongst the options listed above about what they want to remove, and for how long.
+Upon making a removal selection, the person using this feature could choose the options listed above about what they want to remove and for how long.

-Those options would be stored on a remove list, which could be associated with a specific searcher.
+Those options would be stored on a remove list associated with a specific searcher.

-It’s appears from the document that there would be one remove list, with multiple options upon it, instead of more than one for different types of options, such as remove for a single session, or remove for all searches.
-But, it may also be possible to have separate ones, for different options.
+It appears from the document that there would be one remove list, with multiple options upon it, instead of more than one for different types of options, such as remove for a single session or remove for all searches.
+But, it may also be possible to have separate ones for different options.